 - excessive movements or agitation

-- muscle spasms
+- muscle spasms and unusual postures

 - seizures (convulsions)

 - weakness or paralysis (when a person cannot move some part of the body)

 - extreme sensitivity to bright lights, sounds, or touch

 Someone with rabies can produce a lot of saliva (spit), and muscle spasms in their throat might make it hard to swallow.
 This causes the "foaming at the mouth" effect that has long been associated with rabies infection.
 It also leads to a fear of choking or what seems like a "fear of water," another well-known rabies sign.

 Rabies is caused by the rabies virus.
 Infected animals have the virus in their saliva.
 The virus enters the body through broken skin or the eyes, nose, or mouth, and travels through nerves to the brain.
 There it multiplies and causes inflammation and damage.

 Bites from a wild infected animal cause most U.S. rabies cases.
 Raccoons are the most common carriers, but bats are most likely to infect people.
 Skunks and foxes also can be infected, and a few cases have been reported in wolves, coyotes, bobcats, and ferrets.
 Small rodents such as hamsters, squirrels, chipmunks, mice, and rabbits are rarely infected.
 Widespread animal vaccination has made transmission from dogs to people rare in the U.S. In the rest of the world, exposure to rabid dogs is the most common cause of transmission to humans.